 ||The title of the product.|

 ||A base data attribute for the Shopify-XR library to reference.|

 You would include a button for each model type media source.

-loop- Loop the video.
+loop- Whether to loop the video.

-mute- Mute the video’s audio.
+muted- Whether to mute the video’s audio.

 Each parameter is

 false by default, however you can set them to be